Location-Based Services: Google Maps API Alternatives

 Intermediate points in the route.
 Another useful feature is the possibility to add intermediate points to the built route.
 Therefore, the user has a chance to plan a route with several stops in mind.

 Taxi in the routes.
-When building a route on Google Maps, it is possible to select a way to travel by car, public transport, by bike or on foot.
+When building a route on Google Maps, it is possible to select a way to travel by car, public transport, bike, or on foot.
 Google also collaborates with some of the international taxi services and offers them to travel the chosen route.

 And although Google is sure of being right, many businesses have already started feeling the inconvenience of using its mapping tools.
 "Google Maps API is too expensive now!" - they keep saying.